APC congresses: Seamless exercise in Lagos as Ojelabi emerges chairman

 In Lagos State, the exercise was held in an atmosphere described as; “seamless and peaceful.”

-A former Commissioner for Rural Development, Mr Cornelius Ojelabi emerged as state Chairman, while Mr Sunmi Odesanya was elected as party Secretary in a consensus arrangement.
+A former Commissioner for Rural Development, Mr. Cornelius Ojelabi emerged as state Chairman, while Mr. Sunmi Odesanya was elected as party Secretary in a consensus arrangements.

 The exercise which was held at Mobolaji Johnson Arena, formerly Onikann Stadium, Onikan, had 1,615 delegates participated in the voice election.